History of tattooing: Russian gang culture

-19th century United States
+United States

 The first documented professional tattooer in the United States was Martin Hildebrandt, who had enlisted in the United States Navy in the late 1840s where he learned to tattoo, served as a soldier in the American Civil War, and opened a shop in New York City in the early 1870s.
-The first documented professional tattooist (with a permanent studio, working on members of the paying public) in Britain was Sutherland Macdonald in the early 1880s.
-Tattooing was an expensive and painful process and by the late 1880s had become a mark of wealth for the crowned heads of Europe.

-In 1891, New York City tattooer Samuel O'Reilly patented the first electric tattoo machine, a modification of Thomas Edison's electric pen.

-The earliest appearance of tattoos on women during this period were in the circus in the late 19th century.
+In 1891, New York City tattooer Samuel O'Reilly patented the first electric tattoo machine, a modification of Thomas Edison's electric pen.The earliest appearance of tattoos on women during this period were in the circus in the late 19th century.
 These "Tattooed Ladies" were covered – with the exception of their faces, hands, necks, and other readily visible areas – with various images inked into their skin.
 To lure the crowd, the earliest ladies, like Betty Broadbent and Nora Hildebrandt told tales of captivity; they usually claimed to have been taken hostage by Native Americans that tattooed them as a form of torture.
 However, by the late 1920s the sideshow industry was slowing and by the late 1990s the last tattooed lady was out of business.